4305 N Garfield St # 221 Midland, TX 79705

 If you have just knocked out one of your permanent teeth, please try to locate it and get to our dental office as soon as possible.
 If you wait too long, you could lose your chance to save the tooth.

-Sometimes, we can reattach teeth if you preserve them in this way.
-However, if our dentists cannot reattach the tooth, we may recommend a dental implant treatment.
+Sometimes, we can reattach teeth if we preserve them in this way.
+However, we may recommend a dental implant treatment if our dentists cannot reattach the tooth.
 Dental implants are titanium posts that replace missing teeth at the root.
 Implants look and function just like natural teeth.

 Dental Injuries.

-A chip or crack in the tooth enamel may seem like a cosmetic problem, but it can impact the comfort of your bite and even leave you prone to infection.
-Some dental injuries expose the inside of the tooth to bacteria, which may require root canal treatment.
-Call us if you have just injured a tooth and we can help find the right restoration for you.
+A chip or crack in the tooth enamel may seem like a cosmetic problem.
+However, it can impact the comfort of your bite and even leave you prone to infection.
+Some dental injuries expose the inside of the tooth to bacteria.
+Infected teeth may require root canal treatment.
+Call us if you have just injured a tooth, and we can help find the correct restoration for you.

 Excessive Bleeding.

-Please contact our office if you have a dental injury that is causing excessive bleeding.
-You can also contact us if you have just recovered from a dental procedure, but are experiencing continuous bleeding.
+Please get in touch with our office if you have a dental injury that is causing excessive bleeding.
+You can also contact us if you have just recovered from a dental procedure but are experiencing continuous bleeding.

 It is abnormal for our patients to experience bleeding for several days following their procedure.
 Our team can help stop the bleeding and find the source of the problem.